ajeetblog/blog/_wip/2017-9-28-PowerShellinCloudShell.md

 -   Persist your files in attached cloud storage: Cloud Shell attaches an Azure File share to persist your data.
 On first use, Cloud Shell will prompt to create a file share in Azure File storage (or attach an existing one) to persist your data across sessions and Cloud Shell will automatically re-attach it for subsequent sessions.

 #### Windows and Linux together.
 in the back their are bunch of container with PowerShell (Windows) and Bash (Linux).
 As you connect, Azure go and figure out the respective VM and figure out the container.
 Please make a note that thier is not cost for these container.
 Cloud Shell billing is based only on the Azure File storage used to persist your data.
 Your total cost depends on how much you store, the volume and type of storage transactions and outbound data transfers, and which data redundancy option you choose.

+Cloud Shell provisions machines on a per-request basis and as a result machine state will not persist across sessions.
+Since Cloud Shell is built for interactive sessions, shells automatically terminate after 20 minutes of shell inactivity.

 -   Cloud Shell runs on a temporary machine provided on a per-session, per-user basis
 -   Cloud Shell times out after 20 minutes without interactive activity